icco/grurder/README.md

 ## How It Works

-grurder generates two complementary melodic sequences using a combination of Euclidean rhythms and a shift-register pitch generator.
-The 8mu's faders shape the generative parameters in real time.
+grurder generates two independent melodic sequences using a combination of Euclidean rhythms and a shift-register pitch generator.
+The 8mu's faders shape the generative parameters in real time — faders 1–4 control sequence 1, faders 5–8 control sequence 2.

 ### Euclidean Rhythms

 The rhythm for each voice is generated using the Björklund algorithm, which distributes a given number of pulses as evenly as possible across a number of steps.
 This produces patterns found across many musical traditions — for example, 5 pulses across 8 steps yields a pattern common in West African music.

-Voice 1 uses the fader-controlled step count, pulse count, and rotation directly.
-Voice 2 automatically uses the complementary pattern (it fills the gaps left by voice 1) with an offset rotation, creating interlocking rhythms.
+Each sequence has its own independently controlled step count, pulse count, and rotation, allowing fully independent rhythmic patterns.

 Reference: Godfried Toussaint, "The Euclidean Algorithm Generates Traditional Musical Rhythms" (2005).
 Proceedings of BRIDGES: Mathematical Connections in Art, Music, and Science.